easybakes/easybakes/README.md

    You should now have remote control of your virtual machine

 ### Install Apache2 Webserver
-Installing Apache2 enables the computer to deliver content through the internet
+Installing Apache2 enables the computer to deliver content through the internet.
 ```
 sudo apt update
 ```
-This ensures the apt repositories are updates
+This ensures the apt repositories are up to date.

 ```
 sudo apt install apache2